This post contains affiliate links.

 2. Add leafy greens.
 Add fresh spinach and blend on high until all leafy chunks are gone.

 3. Add fruit.
-Add orange, banana, and frozen mango (or fresh mango plus ice) and blend again.
+Add orange and frozen mango (or fresh mango plus ice) and blend again.

 4. Finish with creamy add-ins.
-Add avocado and protein powder or collagen if using to the mixture and blend on low until mixed in.
+Add avocado and collagen to the mixture and blend on low until mixed in.

 5. Serve immediately.
 Enjoy fresh for the best texture and flavor.